Jeremiah Wells: Ultimate Fighting Championship

 Wells was scheduled to face Jake Matthews on December 4, 2021, at UFC on ESPN 31.
 However, just hours before the event the bout was cancelled after one of Wells's cornermen tested positive for COVID-19.

 His second fight in UFC, Wells faced Mike Mathetha, replacing Orion Cosce on February 12, 2022, at UFC 271.
 He won the fight via technical submission in round one.

 Wells faced Court McGee on June 18, 2022, at UFC on ESPN: Kattar vs. Emmett.
 He won the bout in the first round, knocking out McGee with a left hook.
 This win earned him his first Performance of the Night award.

+Wells faced Matthew Semelsberger on April 22, 2023, at UFC Fight Night 222.
+He won the back-and-forth fight via split decision.

+Wells faced Carlston Harris on August 5, 2023, at UFC on ESPN 50.
+He lost the bout in the third round, getting choked out via anaconda choke.

+Wells faced Max Griffin on February 10, 2024 at UFC Fight Night 236.
+He lost the bout by split decision.

+Wells was scheduled to face Niko Price on June 1, 2024 at UFC 302.
+However, due to an injury, Wells was replaced by Alex Morono.

+Wells was scheduled to face promotional newcomer Andreas Gustafsson on May 31, 2025 at UFC on ESPN 68.
+However on May 20, 2025, Wells withdrew due to an injury and was replaced by Trevin Giles in a catchweight bout.

+Wells faced Themba Gorimbo on November 1, 2025 at UFC Fight Night 263.
+He won the fight by unanimous decision.